StarScape/droplet2/README.md

 ## Deploying to S3 and Cloudfront
 __After building the installers, they can be deployed with `npm run deploy-installers`__, which will upload them to their S3 bucket, generate a JSON file with their URLs, and then copy that file to the `../droplet-website` folder.
 The website will then have to be redeployed from its own repo in order for the change to take affect.

-The AWS CLI must be configured in order for this to work.
+The AWS CLI must be installed and configured in order for this to work.

 ## Output/other directories